strangerstudios/pmpro-courses/README.md

 ### Welcome to the Paid Memberships Pro - Courses GitHub Repository

 This plugin allows you to create courses and lessons with restricted access by membership level.
-It also integrates LearnDash or LifterLMS with Paid Memberships Pro.
+It also integrates LearnDash, LifterLMS, Sensei LMS, and TutorLMS with Paid Memberships Pro.

 For more information please visit [the Add On documentation page for this plugin](https://www.paidmembershipspro.com/add-ons/pmpro-courses-lms-integration/).